-Note: Each RWP station is to be uniquely identified by a WIGOS station identifier, following the provisions laid out in Manual on the WMO Integrated Global Observing System, Chapter 2, Attachment 2.1.

-2.6.1.2 Members who operate RWPs shall comply with national regulations for the use of radio frequencies.
+2.6.1.2 Members operating RWPs shall comply with national regulations for the use of radio frequencies.

 Notes:

 1. Extensive information about the use of radio frequencies can be found in the Handbook – Use of Radio Spectrum for Meteorology: Weather, Water and Climate Monitoring and Prediction (ITU/WMO, 2008), noting that Resolution 217 of the World Radiocommunication Conference 1997 (WRC-97) is the basis for frequency allocation for RWPs.
 Further information is provided in the Guide to Participation in Radio-frequency Coordination (WMO-No. 1159).